Servings: 3 Total time: 40 minutes Difficulty: intermediary

 Preparation

-1. Preparation of the stuffing: Heat the oil in a frying pan over medium heat.
+1. To prepare the filling: Heat the oil in a pan over medium heat.
 Add the cumin seeds and let them sizzle for a few seconds.
-Then add the onion, garlic, ginger and green chilli (if using), and fry until the onion is translucent.
-Add the diced potatoes, carrots and peas.
-Add the ground cumin, turmeric, garam masala, salt and pepper.
+Then add the onion, garlic, ginger, and green chili (if using), and sauté until the onion is translucent.
+Stir in the diced potatoes, carrots, and peas.
+Add the ground cumin, turmeric, garam masala, salt, and pepper.
 Cook over medium heat for about 10 to 15 minutes, stirring regularly, until the vegetables are tender.
-Remove from heat and let cool slightly.
+Remove from the heat and let cool slightly.

-2. Preparing the rice papers: Dip a rice paper in a bowl of lukewarm water for about 10 to 15 seconds, until it becomes soft.
+2. Preparing the rice paper: Soak a rice paper sheet in a bowl of warm water for about 10 to 15 seconds, until it becomes pliable.
 Place it on a clean, smooth surface.

-3. Shaping the samosas: Fold the rice paper into a wallet to form a rectangle.
-Place a small spoonful of stuffing on the left, about 3 cm from the edge.
-Fold starting from the left in the shape of a triangle around the stuffing, continue to fold in a triangle, enclosing the stuffing well inside.
-Repeat the operation with the other rice papers and the stuffing.
+3. Shaping the samosas: Fold the rice paper in half to form a rectangle.
+Place a small spoonful of filling on the left side, about 3 cm from the edge.
+Fold the rice paper in a triangle shape starting from the left, around the filling, and continue folding in a triangle, making sure to completely enclose the filling.
+Repeat with the remaining rice paper and filling.

-4. Cooking: Heat a little oil in a frying pan over medium heat and fry the samosas for a few minutes on each side, until they are golden and crispy.
-You can also brush them with oil and bake them in the oven at 180°C (350°F) for around 15 minutes, turning them halfway through cooking, or use your airfryer or the Ninja Foodi for around ten minutes.
+4. Cooking: Heat a little oil in a pan over medium heat and fry the samosas for a few minutes on each side, until golden brown and crispy.
+You can also brush them with oil and bake them in the oven at 180°C (350°F) for about 15 minutes, turning them halfway through, or use your air fryer or Ninja Foodi for about 10 minutes.

-5. Serving: Serve the samosas hot with mint sauce or tamarind chutney for a sweet-tart twist.
+5. Serving suggestion: Serve the samosas warm with mint sauce or tamarind chutney for a sweet and tangy touch.

 Note

-I admit that I have a weakness for Reunionese samosas: You can vary the stuffing by using ground meat (beef, pork, chicken), ground fish, cheese, adding kaffir lime, ginger and/or other vegetables of your choice.
+I admit that I have a weakness for Réunion samosas: You can vary the filling by using minced meat (beef, pork, chicken), minced fish, cheese, adding kaffir lime, ginger and/or other vegetables of your choice.

 Rate this recipe